OscarDS/pymemdyn/README.md

 - **example.py**  An example  showing how  to use  the  previously defined libraries.

-- **run.py** The main program to call which sends the run to a cluster.
+- **pymemdyn** The main program to call which sends the run to a cluster.

 Changelog
 --------------------------------------------------------------------------------

 ### Changes from version 1.0 to 1.1

-- Thursday, March 12, 2015

 - Tuesday, July 15, 2014